VirlaDevel/UD_kitchenCleanUp/README.md

 ## Software

 The project was conducted with the Unreal Engine 4.15.3, the oculus sound plugin and some additional ".wav files" downloaded from www.freesound.org, and http://www.grsites.com/archive/sounds, respectively.
-The environment was provided by udacity's project team as template.
+The environment was provided by udacity's project team "Learn Unreal VR Foundations" as template.

 ## Remarks